KDE/documentation-docs-kdenlive-org/exporting/render.rst

 --------------

 .. image:: /images/Kdenlive_Render_overlay.png
+   :align: left
+   :alt: Kdenlive_Render_overlay

 This option overlays a time code or frame count over the rendered video.
 This will put the overlay over the entire rendered project.
 Alternatively you can use the :ref:`dynamic_text` effect to overlay selected regions of the video.

 .. image:: /images/Kdenlive_Render_overlay_result_eg.png
    :width: 150px
    :align: left
    :alt: render overlay result

 Export Metadata